Prepping your new nappies

 - Prewash your nappies - a short warm rinse cycle with half the detergent recommended to remove heavy soil or excess urine prior to main wash.
 This allows the main wash to be done in clean water.
 Prewash can be done daily or every second day and returned to the dry pail until the main wash.

-- Main Wash - use the longest cycle on your machine at 40°C - 60°C (MAX 60°C) with the full dose of detergent for a heavily soiled load, do not spin over 800RPM.
-DO NOT use bleach/vinegar or fabric softeners.
+- Main Wash - use the longest cycle on your machine at 40°C - 60°C (MAX 60°C) with the full dose of detergent for a heavily soiled load, do not spin covers over 800RPM, inserts however can be spun at your highest spin (1200RPM) DO NOT use bleach/vinegar or fabric softeners.

 - We recommend Line drying as its economical and environmentally friendly.